Topics

 Muraqaba could not be limited to a specific pose because Muraqaba in essence is a mental activity or state.
 The system of rules and regulation put forth by religion has room for both outward and inward inspirations.
 Every pillar and activity has its outward (zahir) form as well as an inward (batin) or meaningful state.
 Both sides are equally important.

 Through obligatory religious acts the most desired inward state is the station of ihsaan (higher awareness).
-The prophet Muhammad has defined ihsaan in these words:
+The Prophet Muhammad (PBUH) has defined ihsaan in these words:

-"When you perform salat, do it in such a way as if you were beholding God or that lie were watching you."
+“When you perform salat, do it in such a way as if you were beholding God or that He were watching you.”

 Through the inward state (contemplation) of religion when someone achieves that higher level of God-awareness (ihsaan), he or she is then able to gain gnosis of God.

-During the time of the prophet Muhammad, the faithful had his glorious company.
+During the time of the Prophet Muhammad, the faithful had his glorious company.
 The spirits of his companions were enlightened with his love.
 Most of their time was spent in the contemplation on his personality and essence.
-They were always busy finding the wisdom through his W1,rtls and actions.
-Because of this focused life, they were able to gain the '.Piritual awareness.
-Moreover because of his company they had involunt;trily gained the cognitive and intuitive angle of perception without much effort.
+They were always busy finding the wisdom through his words and actions.
+Because of this focused life, they were able to gain the spiritual awareness.
+Moreover because of his company they had involuntarily gained the cognitive and intuitive angle of perception without much effort.

-After his physical demise, the source of guidance was removed from thy outward sight.
-Gradually the inward (batin) side of religion lost the (prominence it had once enjoyed.
+After his physical demise, the source of guidance was removed from the outward sight.
+Gradually the inward (batin) side of religion lost the prominence it had once enjoyed.
 Islam then turned into a collection of outward rituals and traditions.
-Ahlul Bayt and later Sufi saints then tried to popularize the inner mode of religion and created a system (silila; Sufi orders) through which gaining that awareness was made possible.
-Its purpose was to combine dhikr (remembrance) with fikr ((ontemplation).
+Ahlul Bayt and later Sufi saints then tried to popularize the inner mode of religion and created a system (silsila; Sufi orders) through which gaining that awareness was made possible.
+Its purpose was to combine dhikr (remembrance) with fikr (contemplation).
 The practical form of fikr was then labeled as Muraqaba, which means to think or to focus on a given object.

 Contemplation: